"The potential of every child is unlimited." Dr Suzuki

 The Suzuki Talent Education Association of Australia (NSW) Inc keeps an updated list of qualified teachers in your area.
 Even if you have found a Suzuki teacher on your own, it is advantageous to check with the web listing to verify their qualifications are current.

-Strings, Wind & Piano Recital Day - open to all levelsSuzuki Music InstituteEmail Bookings Only
+Multi Piano Workshop - all levelsSuzuki Music InstituteEmail Bookings Only

 Music Training the Suzuki Way